-interaction, comprehension, speech, production, linguistic memory, vocabulary, awareness, linguistic identities
+interaction, comprehension, speech, production, linguistic memory, vocabulary, awareness, linguistic identities, symbols, body language, expression

-The Nordic School promotes a versatile language environment in which children are exposed to meaningful interactions in Nordic languages through native speakers.
+The Nordic School promotes a versatile language environment in which children are exposed to meaningful interactions in several languages, but with English as the main language of instruction.
 This environment enables children to explore and develop language comprehension, linguistic competence and a multitude of different forms of communication.
 In turn, children learn to express themselves, receive, interpret, and send non-verbal and verbal messages, build relationships, participate in the school community, play and experiment with rhythm, sounds, symbols and words, as well as stimulate linguistic curiosity and awareness.
 Speaking, singing, reading, drawing and writing activities are integrated throughout the curriculum and across all learning areas.
-Additionally, through weekly visits to the Nordic School Library, the children enjoy reading and storytelling to strengthen comprehension and vocabulary in a print-rich environment.
+Additionally, through weekly visits to the Nordic School Library, the children enjoy reading and storytelling to strengthen comprehension and vocabularies in different languages.